ethhub-io/ethhub/ethereum-roadmap/serenity-phases/eth2-teams/prylabs.md

 ## Implementation Details

-Prysmatic Labs are developing an Prysm - an Ethereum 2.0 client written in the programming language Go.
+Prysmatic Labs are developing Prysm - an Ethereum 2.0 client written in the programming language Go.
 The Prysm client will act as a counterpart to the already popular Go client, Geth.

 ## Resources:
 * [Website](https://prysmaticlabs.com/)